daytonaio/content/guides/20241121_guide_setting_up_a_python_dev_environment_with_devcontainers_and_daytona.md

 from existing projects.

 Execute the command provided below to add your git provider.
-Daytona also has support for other Git providers like Bitbucket and Gitlab.
+Daytona also has support for other Git providers like Bitbucket and GitLab.
 You can learn more about Daytona Git Providers [here](https://www.daytona.io/docs/configuration/git-providers/)

 ```bash